dustinpfister/blog_posts/_posts/threejs-quaternion-premultiply.md

 ## The premultiply quaternion method and what to know first

 This is a blog post on the premultiply method os the quaternion class in the javaScript library known as threejs.
-This is then not a post for people that are new to the quaternion class in general, threejs as a whole, or any underlaying skills that are needed before even getting into that.
+This is then not a post for people that are new to the quaternion class in general, threejs as a whole, or any underlying skills that are needed before even getting into that.
 I will do my best to try to keep these examples fairly simple, but it might still be best to start out with a [getting started with threejs type post](/2018/04/04/threejs-getting-started/) if you are new to the library.
 Regardless of kill level or experience there might still be a few things you might want to refresh on first as well, so I will take a moment to write about a few of those things in this section.

 ### Start out with Object3d.lookAt if you are new to rotations